mjzaid921pccoer/LP3-timeapp/README.md

 to Run Assignment

-Commands for installing dependencies before running App
+Commands for installing dependencies incase any dependency error

 I)FOR FRONTEND